Status quo

-Status quo is a Latin phrase meaning the existing state of affairs, particularly with regard to social, political, religious or military issues.
-In the sociological sense, the status quo refers to the current state of social structure and/or values.
-With regard to policy debate, it means how conditions are, contrasted with a possible change.
+Status quo is a Latin phrase meaning the existing state of affairs, particularly with regard to social, economic, legal, environmental, political, religious, scientific or military issues.
+In the sociological sense, the status quo refers to the current state of social structure or values.
+With regard to policy debate, it means how conditions are contrasted with a possible change.
 For example: "The countries are now trying to maintain the status quo with regard to their nuclear arsenals."
 To maintain the status quo is to keep things the way they presently are.

-The related phrase status quo ante, literally "the status before", refers to the state of affairs that existed previously.
+The related phrase status quo ante, literally 'the status before', refers to the state of affairs that existed previously.

 Political usage

-Via social movements the status quo might be overhauled.
+The status quo may be changed via social movements.
 These seek to alleviate or prevent a particular issue and often to shape social feeling and cultural expression of a society or nation.
-The status quo is at least in part rejected by their protagonists – progressives – leading the movement.

 Advocating to improve the status quo is a persuasive rhetorical device.
 This is sometimes critiqued as a policy of deliberate ambiguity as not formalizing or defining the adverse situation.

-In democratic meetings, a casting vote will often be subject to a custom that is cast per the status quo, the heart of Speaker Denison's rule.
-Clark Kerr reportedly said: "The status quo is the only solution that cannot be vetoed".
+Economist Clark Kerr reportedly said: "The status quo is the only solution that cannot be vetoed."

 Karl Marx viewed organized religion as a means for the bourgeoisie to keep the proletariat content with an unequal status quo.